drshk5/drshk5/README.md

 # Darshak Chavda

-I am a Software Developer from Anand, Gujarat, India with a background in Computer Science from Parul University.
+I am a Software Developer from bhavnagar, Gujarat, India with a background in Computer Science from Parul University.
 I have hands-on experience building web applications using ASP.NET and React Native, and I recently worked as a Software Developer Intern at Moneycure Securities & Financial Services Ltd.

 Right now I am focused on freelance .NET web development — building clean, functional web applications and APIs for clients who need reliable backend solutions.